hwdbk/kodi-scripts/database-mgmt/README.md

   - The file is (i.e. is used by) a kodi movie (NOTE: the script doesn't do TV Shows or Music Videos)
   - The file was played (has a play count > 0)
   - The file playback was in progress (this is called a 'bookmark' and allows you to resume playback of the file where you left off)
 - Files that *are* in use need to be treated carefully - the watched state, for instance, particularly for files that are not movies, is an important indicator in the file browser interface in Kodi.
-You can see what you've watched (or more importantly, what you've not watched yet, or which files are 'in progress' of watching: the bookmark is important to allow you to resume viewing where you left off last time.
+You can see what you've watched through the tick mark (or more importantly, what you've not watched yet, or which files are 'in progress' of watching through the halfopen circle mark: the bookmark is important to allow you to resume viewing where you left off last time.
 - Files that are *not* in use don't need to be kept in the database.
 Why would you?
 Over the last 7 years that I've used Kodi, the database contracted around 35k files (and paths) that were just traversed or scanned at some time, then moved, removed, disappeared, but never played (in full or partial) or became used by a movie - these can all be cleaned out - no harm done.
 Finding and fixing the stuff that needs to be kept is the trick here.
 The script got me from:

 ```